 Keep the décor simple when having a dinner party in a small space.

 The last thing you need on your plate is a spilled drink on your table.
-We suggest keeping the décor simple on the dining table, so people can maneuver with ease.
-All you really need on a dining table is the plate, utensils, napkins and maybe some condiments like salt and pepper, but keep the large items, like ketchup, in the same place you're serving the food.
+We suggest keeping the décor simple on the dining table so people can maneuver with ease.
+All you really need on a dining table is a plate, utensils, napkins and maybe some condiments such as salt and pepper.
+Keep the large items in the same place you're serving the food.

-But if you do want to create a tablescape, try just adding one centerpiece.
-This can be a larger bouquet of flowers or even a couple of small candles in the center – take inspiration from the image above!
+But if you do want to create a tablescape, try just adding one centrepiece.
+This can be a larger bouquet of flowers or even a couple of small candles in the centre – take inspiration from the image above!

 Use Countertops as Serving Space

-Instead of serving all your food on the dining table, try serving your food on the kitchen countertops.
+Instead of serving all of the food on the dining table, try serving it on the kitchen countertops.
 This will allow you to serve your food in a buffet style and control the traffic in your house.
 By doing this, your guests won’t have to squeeze all their food onto a table and can get up and grab more items if needed.

 Pro tip: Do the same with drinks!
-Find a surface where you can set up a drink bar, but make sure it is separated by the food, so you don’t have everyone in one space at a time.
+Find a surface where you can set up a drink bar, but make sure it is separate from the food to allow your guests ample elbow room.

 Consider a Convertible Table

-If you are going to be holding many dinners in your home, try to invest in a convertible table.
-These tables are great options for dinner parties because you can make the table larger if needed and can be placed in a small area when it isn’t being used.
+If you are going to be hosting many dinners in your home, try to invest in a convertible table.
+These tables are great options for dinner parties because you can make the table larger if needed and can also store it in a smaller space when not in use.
 They can also serve as a desk, small dining table or even a coffee table!

 Pro tip: Check out these options from Ikea, Amazon, or even this one from Walmart.